ChrisWiegman/kana/README.md

 - `imageUpdateDays` **1** - the number of days Kana will wait between checking for updated Docker images.
 Set this to `0` to disable the check for newer images altogether (Kana will only download missing images)
 - `activate` **true** - if the project site is set to `theme` or `plugin` this will activate the project on first load
 - `multisite` **none** - set to either `subdirectory` or `subdomain` to create the site as the appropriate type of Multisite installation.
+- `adminLogin` **true** - will automatically login the "admin" user when accessing the WordPress dashboard

 You can get or set any of the above options using a similar syntax to GIT's config.
 For example: